skijit/notes/programming/web/react/react-typescript-bonanza.md

   - Same signature as `useCallback`
   - Stores the results based on the dependency list, so it's best to use for an expensive calculation

-  - TODO:
-    - I think you can pass an array into `useMemo` and it will cache both
-    - Also should be ok to cache properties

 - **useRef**

   ```(typescript)